Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: The Schr odinger equation in quantum cosmology

 \section{The Schr\"odinger equation in quantum cosmology}

 The Wheeler-DeWitt (WdW) equation~\cite{DeWitt:1967yk} is famously timeless.
 To recover some familiar dynamics, one of the fields can effectively serve as ``time"~\cite{DeWitt:1967yk}.
-One should then interpret the WdW wavefunction in terms of conditional probability---for the remaining fields to be in a certain configuration given that the ``time field" takes on a specific value.
-It is worth asking whether one could use, as a ``time field", a field that actually behaves like time---the thing measured by any properly functioning clock.
-By assembling together already existing arguments we shall support an affirmative answer to this question and suggest---perhaps with little surprise---that the corresponding time-dependent wavefunction of the universe satisfies a Schr\"odinger equation.
-In the mini-superspace approximation where one drops any spatial dependence we thus propose to use the equation
+One should then interpret the WdW wavefunction in terms of conditional probability---for the remaining fields to be in a certain configuration given that the \emph{time-field} takes on a specific value.
+It is worth asking whether such a field could be chosen to behave like proper time---the thing measured by any properly functioning clock~\cite{teitelboim1983proper}.
+In the classical theory, this is essentially a global issue.
+Proper time can be associated to any given worldline but it might fail to be defined globally if e.g. the worldlines intersect.
+In the following we discuss a proposal for introducing in the WdW equation a dynamical field that behaves like proper time.
+While the global issues could be exacerbated by the quantum treatment, no obstruction appears to be present in the mini-superspace approximation.
+In this limit, we shall argue that proper time can be introduced at the full quantum mechanical level and suggest---perhaps with little surprise---that the corresponding time-dependent wavefunction of the universe satisfies a Schr\"odinger equation,

 where $q^a$ are mini-superspace variables such as the scale factor and the matter fields, while ${\cal H}$ is the Hamiltonian---the same that evaluates zero on the WdW wavefunction \emph{without} time, ${\cal H} \Psi_{WdW}(q^a)=0$.
-Clearly, $\Psi(q^a, t)$ and $\Psi_{WdW}(q^a)$ are different, albeit related, objects.
+Clearly, $\Psi(q^a, \ti)$ and $\Psi_{WdW}(q^a)$ are different, albeit related, objects.